 Every client must bring a government issued photo ID.
 This can be a driver's license, passport, or military ID.
 Your ID cannot be expired and cannot be a temporary paper version.
 If you are coming from out of state you may be asked for a second form.

 YOU MUST BE 18 YEARS OR OLDER TO GET A TATTOO.
 NO EXCEPTIONS.

-You may choose to bring a friend who is 18 or older, and a small snack or soft drink.
 Although you cannot have food or drink with you while getting tattooed, you may want a short break during the process.
 Please make sure you have eaten a hearty meal before your tattoo appointment and are well rested.

 If you will be lying down (and this is not by the area getting tattooed) you are welcome to bring your own pillow for comfort.

 If you have pets there is a good chance I will hope to see their pictures and show you too many of mine, so have your phone loaded with their adorable furry faces.

 Cash, Mastercard and Visa are accepted.
 Payment is due at the end of each session for that session.

 Can I get a tattoo after I've been drinking?

 Absolutely not.
 Alcohol can thin the blood and impair your judgment.
 This is a professional facility and drug and alcohol use will not be tolerated.

 Will it hurt?